nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 best when they do one thing, and do it well.
 Don't provision multiple programs in one profile, instead split them up into individual profiles, and then if you often use them together, import them both in a parent profile.
-You can simply import dependant profiles via the `imports` attribute as usual, ensuring everything required is always present.
+You can simply import dependent profiles via the `imports` attribute as usual, ensuring everything required is always present.

-The key is this, by simply taking what we already know, i.e. NixOS modules, and sticking to the few simple idioms outlined above, we gain composibility and reusability without actually having to learn anything new.
+The key is this, by simply taking what we already know, i.e. NixOS modules, and sticking to the few simple idioms outlined above, we gain composability and reusability without actually having to learn anything new.
 I want to drill this point home, because that's really all there is to nixflk!